 Option 3 sits somewhat in the middle in terms of advantages and disadvantages.
 Building a soft processor on FPGA fabric has some clear advantages.
 A soft processor can be implemented on a low, mid or high-end FPGAs depending on your application (less cost).
 The soft processor saves PCB real estate since it is fully contained within FPGA.
 Since they are implemented on FPGA logic, they are highly customizable (compared to option 2 where processor features are not customizable).
 The one biggest disadvantage of soft processors is that they eat up a lot of resources on the FPGA so you will have fewer logic resources and BRAM to use for your custom peripherals and logic.
 Another disadvantage is that the soft processors can run only at lower clock speeds compared to hard processors in option 2.

 In this article, we will take a closer look at option 3 since that is the best option for Xilinx Spartan 6 series devices (and thus for Saturn V3 Spartan 6 FPGA Development Board).

 - A Saturn V3 Spartan 6 FPGA Development Board (LX45 variant used in this article)

 - Xilinx EDK (Available from http://www.xilinx.com.
 Download and install Xilinx ISE Webpack (not VIVADO) with EDK.
-You can obtain ISE Webpack license and EDK license from http://www.xilinx.com.
+You can obtain the ISE Webpack license and EDK license from http://www.xilinx.com.

 - A Xilinx Platform USB JTAG cable (Optional, we will discuss how to get the sample design running without this cable.
-This is very useful though if you are planning to do any serious development since Chipscope and source level debugging can only be done with Platform USB cable.
+This is very useful though if you are planning to do any serious development since Chipscope and source level debugging can only be done with a Platform USB cable.
 There are some cheap options available here.
 Please don’t quote us on this, we can’t vouch for their quality)